x81705/IDS6938-SimulationTechniques/Homework2/Readme.md

 ~~~
 ANS:
 I simply changed the N number in the program for each
-RNG listed above.
+RNG listed above to 1000 and 1000000.
 I noticed that in general, a more
 distinct pattern emerged as N increased for all RNGs.
 (See graphs below)
 ~~~